Resources Addressing Lead in Drinking Water at Schools and Child Care Facilities

-Most schools receive their drinking water from public drinking water systems.
-These schools may or may not be conducting voluntary drinking water quality testing.
-Information provided on this webpage is for schools that are not public water systems and receive their drinking water from a public water system.
-Schools that provide their own water are regulated public water systems and are required to test for lead and other contaminants within the facility.
-Please visit the PWS switchboard for more information.
+Information provided on this page is for schools or child care facilities that are not public water systems and receive their drinking water from a public water system.
+Schools and some child care facilities that provide their own water are regulated public water systems and are required to test for lead and other contaminants.
+Visit the PWS switchboard for more information.

 Health Effects of Lead